AIqbal94/blog/_posts/2020-05-14-remove-blocks-of-code-nano.markdown

 - Mark the beginning of the block using `CTRL`+`Shift`+`6`
 - Move cursor with arrow keys to end of your block
-- the text will be highlighted
+- Selected text will be highlighted
 - Use `CTRL`+`K` to cut/delete block.